slimgroup/JOLI.jl/README.md

 ## INSTALLATION

-From julia prompt run the following if you do not have GitHub account
+From julia prompt run the following if you will not need developer's write access or if you do not have GitHub account:

 ```
 Pkg.clone("https://github.com/slimgroup/JOLI.jl.git")
 ```

-or with GitHub account (and SSH keys registered)
+or with GitHub account (and SSH keys registered) for full developer access:

 ```
 Pkg.clone("git@github.com:slimgroup/JOLI.jl.git")